apache/incubator-graphar/spark/README.rst

 Building requires:

-* Jdk 8.0 or higher
+* JDK 8 or higher
-* Maven or higher
+* Maven 3.2.0 or higher

 Building
 ^^^^^^^^^